9 Stretches You Can’t Live Without

 Stretching and Home Care Tips:

-Let’s face it: our modern lifestyle is HORRIBLE at naturally meeting our bodies physical needs.
+Let’s face it: our modern lifestyle is HORRIBLE at meeting our bodies needs.
 We sit too much.
 We look down too much.
 We have our arms and shoulders in front of us too much.
-Our modern, technological lifestyle is wreaking HAVOC on us physically.
+Our modern tech heavy lifestyle is wreaking HAVOC on us physically.

-Most back, neck, and shoulder pain can be directly associated with these bad postures or with not enough physical activity.
-Below I will show you a few very easy stretches and exercises to help alleviate the day to day stress our modern lives put on our back and neck.
+Most back, neck, and shoulder pain can be directly connected to these bad postures, or not enough physical activity.
+Check out these easy stretches and exercises to help combat the stress our modern, tech heavy lives put on our back and neck.

 Most activities we engage in these days tends to pull our neck and shoulders forward, in front of our chest and torso.
 This is referred to an anterior head and shoulder carriage.

-Notice the position of this young man’s head as he’s working on the computer.
+Look at the position of his head while he’s on the computer. →

-A simple, yet effective way to combat this is to place something cylindrical, like a rolled up towel, under the neck and lay back on it.
-The pressure from the towel will help push the neck back into its proper curve.
+A simple and effective way to help with this is to place something like a rolled up towel or foam roller under the neck and lay back on it.
+The pressure from it will help push the neck back into its proper curve.

 Another highly effective stretch is what’s referred to as an isometric stretch.
-This simply means a part of the body is stretched, then the muscles are contracted.
-There is no motion (which is the meaning of isometric) but while the muscles tense up in a static position, the tension is released.
-And quite effectively!
+This means a part of the body is stretched, then the muscles are contracted.
+There is no motion (the meaning of isometric) but while the muscles tense up in a static position, the tension is released.

-In the example to the left, bend the neck towards the shoulder slightly.
-With the hand on that side, grab the opposite side of the head and apply pressure.
+In this example, bend the neck towards the shoulder slightly.
+With the hand on that side, grab the opposite side of the head and apply slight pressure.
 Push against the hand using the neck muscles with an equal force, so that the neck doesn’t move.
 Don’t pull with your arm.

 Hold for 15-20 seconds then repeat on the other side.